oracle-livelabs/apex/scm-ai-agents/1-import-data/1-import-data.md

 In this lab, you will load two SQL scripts, one that creates the warehouse tables and one that populates them with sample data, then import the SCM application export and connect a Generative AI Service.
 Once this lab is complete, the workspace is ready for you to add agent tools in the following labs.

-Estimated Time: 15 minutes
+Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will:

-- Upload and run the SCM data model script
+- Set up the SCM data model

-- Upload and run the SCM sample data script
+- Load the Sample Data

 - Import the SCM application for the workshop